 Honeybees are hairier than yellowjackets.

 Yellowjacket wasps prey on other insects and scavenge on human food and garbage.
-Yellowjackets defend their nests, as do other social wasps and bees, but are more likely to sting if disturbed while foraging.
+Yellowjackets, sometimes called “meat bees,” defend their nests, as do other social wasps and bees, but are more likely to sting if disturbed while foraging.
 Stings generally cause pain and short-term injury, but some people suffer severe allergic responses.
 Prevent injury by avoiding wasps and removing food sources.
-Trapping or nest treatment can reduce populations.
+Trapping or nest treatment can reduce yellowjacket populations.

 Make sure it’s a yellowjacket.

-- Yellowjackets are 1⁄2 to 1 inch long with jagged bright yellow and dark black stripes.
+- Yellowjackets are 1⁄2 to 1 inch long with jagged bright yellow and black stripes.
 Their narrow “waists” are barely visible.
 Unlike other common wasps, yellowjackets scavenge on food.
-They nest in holes in the ground, inside wall cavities, or in hanging nests enclosed in gray paper.
+They nest in holes in the ground, inside wall cavities, or in hanging nests totally enclosed in gray paper with a single entrance.

-- Paper wasps have long slender waists, build open paper nests under eaves, and are rarely aggressive.
+- Paper wasps have long slender waists, build paper nests with many open cells under eaves, and are rarely aggressive.